 If you feel like an employee might have an issue, speak to that employee immediately.
 You could potentially offer them access to EAP before gross misconduct arises.

 Many employers struggle to confidently identify gross misconduct.
 This is largely because there is no strict legal definition.
-However, if an employee displays any of the above behavioural traits, particularly after following a disciplinary process, summary dismissal is often the only option.
+However, if an employee displays any of the above behavioural traits, particularly after previous warnings, summary dismissal is often the only option.

 Things like physical violence are always going to be a serious insubordination, but some are less obvious.
-Be sure to clearly define gross misconduct in your employee handbook, the list we have provided is non exhaustive.
+Be sure to give a general definition of gross misconduct in your employee handbook, the list we have provided is non exhaustive.

 If you find that an employee is guilty of gross misconduct then it is important that you follow a fair procedure.